 B3e series will be used for the Everest Base camp helicopter flight

-What is for breakfast in EBC Heli Tour?
+What is for breakfast on the EBC Heli Tour?

 You can choose Continental Breakfast or American Breakfast on a Helicopter tour to Everest.